Trillium Health will be closed on Monday (5/30) in observance of Memorial Day.

 Don’t worry; we will work with you to find a solution at Trillium.
 We’ll help you find insurance and assistance programs that make PrEP more affordable.
 No matter what your income, you deserve to protect yourself.

-The only way to know for sure is to talk to your doctor, but PrEP is especially recommended for those who are HIV negative and either:
+The only way to know for sure is to talk to your doctor, but PrEP is recommended for those who are HIV negative and:

 Have multiple or anonymous sexual partners